cuiyanx/QAT-Windows-Test/README.md

 -DriverPath           The path of QAT driver.
 -Iteration            [option] '1', the iteration of test case.
 -ResultFile           [option] 'result.log', the file of test result.
+-InitVM               [option] '$true', initialize or not the VM for HVMode.
 ```